Gap and spin texture engineering of Dirac topological states at the Cr-Bi$_2$Se$_3$ interface: Atomic Structure and interface charge transfer

 \section{Atomic Structure and interface charge transfer}

 We consider commensurate Cr films with 1, 2 and 3 ML thicknesses on top of (111) \bise\ surfaces.
-The atomic structure of the (111) composed slab exhibits three-fold C$_{3}$ symmetry and three reflection planes perpendicular to the surface --see Fig.~\ref{geom}(a)--.
+The atomic structure of the (111) composed slab exhibits three-fold C$_{3}$ symmetry and three reflection planes perpendicular to the surface --see Fig.~\ref{geom} (a)--.
 The in--plane lattice parameters of \bise\ (4.14~\AA) and Cr (4.12~\AA) show a small lattice mismatch of 0.5\%.
 First, we examine different positions for the Cr overlayers, including \textit{fcc} and \textit{hcp} hollow sites, bridge and Se-top sites.
 As expected, the high symmetry hollow sites are the energetically most favorable.
 Figures~\ref{geom} (a) to (d) show the calculated equilibrium structures.
 For 1 and 2 ML films the interfacial Cr atoms occupy the \textit{fcc} hollow sites following the \bise\ stacking, ...-BcAbC-\textbf{A} and ...-BcAbC-\textbf{AB} respectively, where bold letters correspond to Cr atoms.
 However, for the 3 ML film the interface Cr moves into the \textit{hcp} hollow site on top of the Bi subsurface layer and there is a reversal of the stacking sequence~\cite{tunabledirac}, ...-BcAbC-\textbf{BAC}.
 This spatial self--organization of the Cr film has to be due to the peculiar open structure of the (111) \textit{bcc} surface in which first n.n.s are in the adjacent layers and in the third layers above and below.
 In this way, while for the 1 and 2 ML Cr films the interface Cr atoms are almost coplanar to the surface Se and lie on top of the Se in the center of the first QL, for the 3 ML film the Cr-Se interface bond distance increases notably and the Cr at the interface lies on top of the outermost Bi.
 The relaxed bond lengths are given in Table~\ref{disttable}.
 The Cr-Cr distances are close to the bond lengths in bulk Cr, 2.49~\AA.
 Note the increase in the Cr1-Se1 bond length for the 3 ML film.
+Additionally, the bond distances for the non-equilibrium Cr trilayer in the \textit{fcc} configuration --see Fig.~\ref{fcc} (a)-- are presented at the bottom of the Table.
+In this configuration, similar to the 1 and 2 ML cases, the interface Cr atoms remain almost coplanar to the Se surface at the expense of very large n.n.s Cr-Cr bond distances.
+The \textit{fcc} configuration is about 80~meV more energetic than the equilibrium 3 ML Cr-\bise\ structure, well above the energy involved in room temperature fluctuations.

 The calculated binding energies are also given in the Table.
-We found a negative value for the adhesion energy for all the Cr films in correspondence with the exothermic character of dilute Cr adsorbed on \bise\ surfaces for submonolayer coverages~\cite{PhysRevB.88.045312,nanoCr}.
+The binding energy $E_\mathrm{ads}$ is obtained as